-How to choose a health plan
+How to choose a doctor (PCP)

 PCP means Primary Care Provider.
 Each person who enrolls in Georgia Families has one primary care provider.
 Your primary care provider is your main doctor, nurse practitioner or other health care provider.